To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 You don’t need to include your full address in this section, but you should list your city and zip code.
 You also need your phone number just in case your employer prefers that method.

-Data analyst projects for your resume
+What are some great data analyst projects for your resume?

 If you’re entry-level and looking for your first full-time role, including projects on your data analyst resume is an absolute must.
 However, the more work experience you get, the more projects should become less critical.
 By the time you have four-plus years of experience in the field, you should only include a project of which you’re exceptionally proud.